-- 149. This table in the data output provides a summary of headcount student numbers shown separately for undergraduate and postgraduate population for each mode of study and then further broken down by student or course characteristics. - 150.
+- 137. This table in the data output provides a summary of headcount student numbers shown separately for undergraduate and postgraduate population for each mode of study and then further broken down by student or course characteristics. - 138.
 The student population is based on the taught or registered view of the provider and considers students who are mainly studying in the UK and are actively studying on a qualification aim.
 This excludes students who are dormant, sabbatical or writing up.
-Headcounts of entrants, qualifiers, and total student numbers for the most recent four year (2017-18 to 2020-21) are provided. - 151.
+Headcounts of entrants, qualifiers, and total student numbers for the most recent four year (2018-19 to 2021-22) are provided. - 139.
 Some of the student or course characteristics are only available for particular cohorts within the student population.
-The characteristics considered and any restrictions on coverage are explained below: - Study characteristics - course length classification of student based on the number of years that the qualification they are studying for is expected to last - o course type full-time, first-degree students with integrated foundation year - higher education courses recognised and not recognised for OfS funding purposes - subject of study classification using Common Aggregation Hierarchy Level 2) - year of study type students on courses that have the option of a sandwich placement - Student characteristics - o age on entry - o disability type
+The characteristics considered and any restrictions on coverage are explained below: - Study characteristics - course length classification of student based on the number of years that the qualification they are studying for is expected to last - o course type full-time, first-degree students with integrated foundation year - higher education courses recognised and not recognised for OfS funding purposes - subject of study classification using Common Aggregation Hierarchy Level 2) - year of study type students on courses that have the option of a sandwich placement - Student characteristics - age on entry

-- ethnicity only available for UK-domiciled students - o sex - sexual orientation only available for providers that submit data to the HESA student record - ABCS quintiles, reported separately for each of continuation, completion and progression - only available for UK-domiciled undergraduates who are registered with English providers.
-ABCS continuation and completion quintiles available for entrants only, while ABCS progression quintiles are available for qualifiers only - o deprivation quintile (IMD) only available for UK-domiciled students - o domicile - eligibility for free school meals only available for undergraduate students aged under 21 years on entry who were found in the NPD KS4 data in 2009-10 or later - entry qualifications - geography of employment quintile only available for qualifying undergraduate student cohorts who responded to the Graduate Outcomes survey - socio-economic background only available for providers that submit data to the HESA student record and for UK-domiciled undergraduate students - study location - tracking underrepresentation by MSOA (TUNDRA MSOA) only available for England domiciled undergraduate students.
+- disability type - ethnicity only available for UK-domiciled students46 - o sex - sexual orientation only available for providers that submit data to the HESA student record46 - ABCS quintiles, reported separately for each of continuation, completion and progression - only available for UK-domiciled undergraduates who are registered with English providers46.46 ABCS continuation and completion quintiles available for entrants only, while ABCS progression quintiles are available for qualifiers only - o deprivation quintile (IMD) only available for UK-domiciled students46 - domicile - eligibility for free school meals only available for undergraduate students aged under 21 years on entry who were found in the NPD KS4 data attending a state-funded mainstream school in England in 2009-10 or later - entry qualifications - geography of employment quintile only available for qualifying undergraduate student cohorts who responded to the Graduate Outcomes survey4646 - socio-economic background only available for providers that submit data to the HESA student record and for UK-domiciled undergraduate students46 - study location - tracking underrepresentation by MSOA (TUNDRA MSOA) only available for England domiciled undergraduate students.4646